jpalardy/jpalardy.github.io/_posts/2015-09-29-wrapping-command-line-tools.markdown

        not be found, the exit status is 127.
 Otherwise, the exit sta- tus of the command builtin is the exit status of command.

-I was playing with docker recently and the documentation said to call `boot2docker shellinit` to set some environment variables _before_ calling the `docker` command.
+I was playing with docker recently, and the documentation said to call `boot2docker shellinit` to set some environment variables _before_ calling the `docker` command.
 Life is too short for that ...